 Processes become faster and need less document preparation as a consequence.
-A technology called automated document processing (ADR) enables companies to rapidly turn paper documents into digital data.
+A technology called Intelligent document processing enables companies to rapidly turn paper documents into digital data.
 The document can be scanned using a scanner, which will then transfer it automatically to a different site for processing.
 The procedure can also be carried out manually by keying in the document’s keywords into computer software, which subsequently forms and arranges the data.

-ADR is a technology that automatically analyzes documents and pictures in accordance with predefined criteria.
+Automated document recognition is a technology that automatically analyzes documents and pictures in accordance with predefined criteria.
 Applications for ADR include document indexing and retrieval, content-based image retrieval (CBIR), customization systems, and content-based multimedia retrieval.

 The working of an image processing system is as follow:

 - An image is captured by a camera or scanner.